shivanisajjan2420/shivanisajjan2420/README.md

 ### Hola, I'm Shivani 👋

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+-🌱 I’m currently learning ...
 Full stack development
 - 👯 I’m looking to collaborate on ...
 Youtube
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Data structure and algorithm
 - 📫 How to reach me: ...
+Ig: butterflysly___2000
 - 😄 Pronouns: ...
 She/her
 - ⚡ Fun fact: ...
+A shrimp's heart is in its head
 -->